 Click here for more information on Cache Management.

-- Indexing is how GSEcommerce transforms data such as products, categories, etc. to improve the performance of your web store.
+- Indexing is how your Sitebiz website transforms data such as products, categories, etc. to improve the performance of your web store.
 When changes to this data are made, re-indexing is needed to organize the new information into your store's statistics.
-To do this you will navigate to System > Index Management.
+To do this you will navigate to SYSTEM > INDEX MANAGEMENT.

 - A list of data and status bars will show you which sets of data need to be re-indexed.
 If re-indexing is needed, the status bars will show red.
 If there are more than one sets of data that need re-indexing, you can simply click "select all" or you may individually select boxes that need re-indexing.